sp500token/sp500/README.md

    git clone https://github.com/[tu-usuario]/sp500-token.git
    cd sp500-token
-2. Install Dependencies (if using a development environment like Hardhat or Truffle): bash
+2. Install Dependencies (if using a development environment like Hardhat or Truffle): npm install

-Contraer

-Ajuste

-Ejecutar

-Copiar
-npm install
-Deploy the Contract (requires Ethereum wallet and network access):
+3. Deploy the Contract (requires Ethereum wallet and network access):
 Configure your deployment script with the contract address and private key.
 Run the deployment script:
-bash

-Contraer

-Ajuste

-Ejecutar

-Copiar
 npx hardhat run scripts/deploy.js --network mainnet

 Note: Ensure you have the verified Solidity code from Etherscan or your original file.

 Team
 Led by experts in blockchain and finance.
 Profiles are available upon request at info@sp500token.pro.